storj/design-docs/satellite/admin-back-office-v1.md

 Acceptance criteria:
 - We can see the project names and IDs.
 - We can apply user agents to projects.
-- We can see if a geo fence is applied and what the name of that geo fence is.
+- We can see if a geo fence or SOC2 is applied and in case of geo fence, the region name.
 - We can see the project limits and project usage.
 - Authorized users can select and change:
-  - The geo fence if the project is empty.
+  - The geo fence/SOC2 if the project is empty.
   - The limits of the project: egress, storage, segments, buckets.
   - Delete the project.

 __When changes need to happen to a bucket__

-I want to be able to view bucket details per account/per project so that we can modify/add user agents to buckets and apply geo fence settings to buckets.
+I want to be able to view bucket details per account/per project so that we can modify/add user agents to buckets and apply geo fence/SOC2 settings to buckets.

 Acceptance criteria:
 - We can see the bucket names per project ID.
 - We can apply user agents to buckets.
-- We can see and apply a geo fence to an empty bucket.
+- We can see and apply a geo fence/SOC2 to an empty bucket.
 - We can see usage per bucket.

 __When geo fence needs to be applied to an account__

-I want authorized users to select a geo fence setting on the account details view and select the geo fence region to be applied to new projects/buckets.
+I want authorized users to select a geo fence/SOC2 setting on the account details view and select the geo fence region to be applied to new projects/buckets.

   Acceptance criteria:
-  - Drop down selection of available geo fence regions.
+  - Drop down selection of available geo fence regions and one item for SOC2.
-  - The existing project and buckets will NOT get the geo fence added.
+  - The existing project and buckets will NOT get the geo fence/SOC2 added.

 __When an account needs to be suspended__